Asami Shimoda

 Asami Shimoda (下田 麻美, Shimoda Asami) is a Japanese actress and voice actress.
 Her best known roles include the Futami twins in The Idolmaster, and Kagamine Rin and Len in the Vocaloid Crypton Future Media's Character Vocal Series.
-In the adult game Tayutama, she used the name Kaori Hanano.
+In the adult game, such as Tayutama, she used the name Kaori Hanano (花野香, Hanano Kaori).
 Shimoda is also a singer.
 She released her first mini album in 2010.
 Two years later, she released "Awake", her debut maxi single, which was released under 5pb. records.